beeware/briefcase/docs/how-to/code-signing/macOS.rst

 Enrolling in the Apple Developer program
 ----------------------------------------

-You can enrol in the Apple Developer program either as an individual, or as an organization.
+You can enroll in the Apple Developer program either as an individual, or as an organization.
 In both cases, you'll have to follow the instructions on the `Apple Developer website <https://developer.apple.com/programs/enroll/>`__.